What does discrepancy mean on a background check?

 Learn more about what you can do with our platform once you have an account.

-In this post, we will examine employment verifications, including what such a check might reveal and the potential consequences of failing to substantiate a candidate’s past employment information.
+This post will examine employment verifications, including what such a check might reveal and the potential consequences of failing to substantiate a candidate’s past employment information.

 The process of completing a background check of employment history may surprise you.

-There is no searchable third-party database that will allow you to view and verify a candidate’s entire job history in one place.
-Instead, you will need to verify employment information by speaking with each past employer.
+For certainty and thoroughness, you must verify employment information by speaking with each past employer.
 Third-party background check companies can make this process easier for employers as they strive to confirm employment history.

 Here is the basic process for conducting an employment verification:

 If a candidate has held one job for the past 15 years, you probably only need to verify that position.
-If the candidate has changes jobs three or four times over the past seven years, you may wish to verify several jobs.
+If the candidate has changed jobs three or four times over the past seven years, you may wish to verify several jobs.

-Keep in mind that you will have to order separate employment verifications for different employers.
+Remember to order separate employment verifications for different employers.

-To run a third-party check on a candidate’s employment information, backgroundchecks.com will need that person’s name, the details of the job(s) and employer(s) that you wish to verify, and a few other details.
+To run a third-party check on a candidate’s employment information, backgroundchecks.com will need that person’s name, the details of the job(s) and employer(s) you wish to verify, and a few other details.
 Visit our employment verification checks page to begin.

 Employers can protect themselves from these risks by sharing only objective details of employment information, such as job titles, employment dates, and eligibility for rehire.

-Work history is one of the core elements that a hiring manager considers when deciding who to interview or hire for a position.
+Work history is one of the core elements that a hiring manager considers when deciding whom to interview or hire for a position.
 Making sure that past work information is accurate and truthful is crucial to giving employers peace of mind in their hiring decisions—especially because of how common it is for candidates to lie on their resumes.

 At backgroundchecks.com, we make the employment verification process easy with our third-party employment verification background checks.
-Learn how to verify employers with a background check or order your first report now by visiting this product page.
+Learn how to verify employers with a background check or order your first report by visiting this product page.

 For more information about our employment verification product, visit our product page.